abandroid/gcm/README.md

 ## Symfony

-You can use [`GcmBundle`](https://github.com/endroid/GcmBundle) to enable this service in your Symfony applications.
+You can use [`EndroidGcmBundle`](https://github.com/endroid/EndroidGcmBundle) to enable this service in your Symfony application.